jmarkowski/webapp-template/README.md

     $ docker-compose build

+Once the containers are built, it is recommended that the database be initialized using alembic as follows:

+    $ ./command start maint

+    webapp$ alembic upgrade head

+    $ ./command stop

-And now run the following to create and start the docker containers:
+At this point, the database is initialized, so now you can run the following command to create and start the docker containers:

     $ docker-compose up